iCliniq Logo

 I have gone through your query and understand your concern.

 It could be tooth demineralization caused by occult caries or backward caries.
-This cannot be diagnosed clinically by the dentist and may not be apparent to our eyes.
+This cannot be diagnosed clinically by the dentist and may not be apparent to the eye.
 It can only be seen in a radiograph.
-Primary or baby teeth are more prone to decay even if well maintained.
+Primary or baby teeth are more prone to decay, even if well-maintained.

-If not decay, the baby molar could have demineralized and become weak enamel by birth.
-Sometimes medicines taken by mother during her pregnancy (typically during the in-vitro formation of that tooth bud) could have caused this demineralization, if not decay.
+If not decayed, the baby molar could have demineralized and become weak enamel by birth.
+Sometimes medicines taken by the mother during her pregnancy (typically during the in-vitro formation of that tooth bud) could have caused this demineralization, if not decay.
 But the most common likelihood is by hidden decay.

 I hope this helps.